+Expenses a homeowner can deduct ction area of suite in relation to

+- vacancy advertising costs

+- accounting costs

+- legal expenses (e.g., preparing leases or solving landlord-tenant matters)

+- interest on last month's rent

+- property taxes

+- mortgage interest

+- heat, electricity and water (unless the tenant pays separately)

+- insurance premiums

-Expenses a homeowner can deduct 100% Deductible Partial deduction (% based on area of suite in relation to home) vacancy advertising costs accounting costs legal expenses (e.g., preparing leases or solving landlord-tenant matters) interest on last month's rent property taxes mortgage interest heat, electricity and water (unless the tenant pays separately) insurance premiums some maintenance and repair items some landscaping costs legal fees of a sale (if the property was purchased with the intention to rent a Second Suite)
+- some maintenance and repair items

+- some landscaping costs

+- legal fees of a sale (if the property was purchased with the intention to rent a Second Suite)

 Landlords must back up all purchases and operating expenses with invoices, receipts, contracts or other documents.
-Any questions about claiming rental income on income tax can be directed to the Canada

-Revenue Agency or consulting the Rental Income Tax Guide available free of charge from the Canada Customs and Revenue Agency website.
+Any questions about claiming rental income on income tax can be directed to the Canada Revenue Agency or consulting the Rental Income Tax Guide available free of charge from the Canada Customs and Revenue Agency website.